Skip to aside Skip to content Skip to footer

 DMP Stakeholders

 A data management plan (DMP) is a structured document containing information and thoughts regarding the handling of research data throughout the entire lifecycle of a research project, with the intention of making data as FAIR (Findable, Accessible, Interoperable, Reusable) and as open as possible.
-A data management plan is a living document to be updated as the project develops.
-Researchers meet requirements from institutions and research funders to create DMPs for their projects, in order to maximise project impact and to ensure that legal and ethical aspects t are considered.
-For researchers, writing a DMP should be an awareness-creating process and the DMP can function as a hub that connects data-related aspects in a project.
-Relevant guidance is essential in order to make writing a DMP a useful exercise instead of being perceived as an administrative burden.
+A DMP is a living document to be updated as the project develops, ensuring that legal and ethical aspects as well as information security requirements are met, and helping to maximise project impact.
+For researchers, writing a DMP should be an awareness-creating process while the DMP itself can function as a hub that connects data-related aspects in a project.

 Level I: Stakeholders who set requirements

-• Researchers (employed in various structures, at different career levels): Requirements for user-friendliness and academic relevance
+• Researchers (employed in various structures, at different career levels): Expect research relevance

-• Research funders, Institutions that require DMP: Requirements for Open Science and DMP
+• Research funders, Institutions as funders: Open Science and DMP policy requirements

 Level II: Stakeholders who can provide/use information in DMP